DIGA: Digital Arts (Undergraduate)

 DIGA 1010 Digital Art & Design: Introductory (4 Credits)

 This course provides the technical and aesthetic foundation to master concepts of effective digital design, layout, and image manipulation while learning Adobe Photoshop, an industry standard digital art software.
-Develop a working knowledge of how two-dimensional bit-map images are acquired, created and manipulated.
-While developing effective visual communications skills, cultivate an individual artistic style, and gain basic understandings of the creative and technical processes inherent in digital art and design.
-Participate in digital art exercises and projects, individual and group critique, discussion of topics relevant to digital art and design, portfolio development and evaluation, and creative research.
-Prerequisites: Hardware: PC or Mac.
+Students will develop a working knowledge of how two-dimensional bit-map images are acquired, created and manipulated; expand visual communications skills; cultivate an individual artistic style; and gain basic understandings of the creative and technical processes inherent in digital art and design.
+Students will also participate in digital design projects, individual and group critique, discussion of topics relevant to digital art and design, portfolio development and evaluation, and creative research.
+Requirements: Hardware: PC or Mac.
 Software: Adobe Creative Cloud subscription.
-Since this course requires students to use computer and software intensively, they should have strong interests in using the computer as a design tool and intermediate computer skills.
+Since this course requires students to use computer and software intensively, they should have strong interests in using the computer as a design tool and have intermediate computer skills.
 This course was previously ART-222454 Digital Art and Design: Introductory.

 DIGA 1035 Introduction to Digital Editing (4 Credits)

-The purpose of this class is to focus on both the creative and technical processes involved in digital video production and postproduction.
-Students will learn the aesthetics of editing the choice of images, their time and sequence in conjunction with learning the software for nonlinear video editing: Adobe Premiere Pro.
+Students in this course will learn about the creative and technical processes required for digital video production and postproduction.
+Students will learn the aesthetics of editing including the choice of images and designing their time and sequence.
+They will also learn how to use industry software (such as Adobe Premiere Pro) for nonlinear video editing.

 DIGA 1998 Individualized Studies in Digital Arts (DIGA) (1-8 Credits)